chadsansing/virginia-cube/README.md

 # virginia-cube
 A repo for sharing the contents of the Virginia Cube, a Magic the Gathering draft cube.

-The Virginia Cube is licensed under a GNU 2.0 license.
+The make-up of the Virginia Cube is licensed under a GNU 2.0 license.

-Other repo copy and content are licensed CC-BY.
+Other original repo copy and content are licensed CC-BY.

+We claim no ownership whatsoever over the card designs in the cube.

 ## Development